 While his laws quickly passed through the New York State legislature, it did receive some pushback from drug treatment professionals and liberal politicians.
 They believed these laws put many young minorities–some with no prior convictions–behind bars even if they only had small amounts of a drug.
 Despite the criticism, similar laws sprouted up across the country.

 As a result, the prison system’s population reached record levels.
 New state and federal prisons were built to house those affected by these laws.
 Those selling drugs or struggling with addiction now found themselves behind bars for a long time.

-What are the Rockefeller Drug Laws?
+What Exactly Were The Rockefeller Drug Laws?

 The National Drug Helpline supports the repealing of Rockefeller Drug Laws and other drug laws that bloat the prison system.
 We advocate an investment in prevention and education, not punishment.
 In accordance with our stance, The National Drug Helpline offers the following helplines to aid with treatment, recovery and to deter from potential imprisonment: